berthojoris/berthojoris/README.md

 # Hi, I'm Bertho 👋

-**Fullstack Developer · Backend Enthusiast · Open Source Contributor**
+**Fullstack Developer · Backend Systems & AI Enthusiast · Open Source Contributor**

 A fullstack developer passionate about backend development.
 I also enjoy exploring building backend systems, CLI tools, and AI infrastructure with a focus on reliability and performance.